Date: January 31, 1891

 Verdict: Guilty of first degree murder

-The case was appealed, but the appeal failed.
+The case was appealed, but the appeal failed and Harris was sentenced to die.

 Shortly before his execution, Harris issued a statement professing his innocence of murder but admitting that his life had been immoral.
 He hoped his execution would serve as an example to other young men who might fall into evil ways with women.